Three stages of governance maturity.

 How the framework works

-A six-step evidence chain that creates traceable, inspection-ready documentation
+A six-step chain that creates traceable, inspection-ready governance

-The framework operationalises governance through a six-step evidence chain.
-Each step connects to the next.
-The board does not create new work — it reorganises what it already does into a structure that produces evidence automatically.
+The framework runs governance through a six-step chain.
+Each step feeds the next.
+The board does not create new work.
+It reorganises what it already does into a structure where doing the governance and producing the evidence are the same act.

 Go further